 This modern complex will incorporate a purpose-built hospital which will allow us to expand the range of surgical services we are able to offer.
 By co-locating with other health related services, this medical hub also affords health practitioners with improved coordination of services, and our patients with an easily accessible one-stop health service – a dedicated health centre for the future.

-This exciting project is ready to proceed, and we are currently working with residents and Council on a revised Development Application to accommodate the feedback received to date.
+This exciting project is ready to proceed, and we are working to commence construction by the end of 2021.

 Designed as a one stop medical precinct, the development is to be located at 48-52 New Town Road at the old WIN TV Studios site.
 It will comprise an integrated medical centre and hospital, including seven operating theatres and a 26 bed overnight ward for in-patient care.
 Co-located with the hospital will be a suite of related health service providers including general practice, radiology and pathology.